BeissingerLab/BeissingerLab.github.io/Software.md

 -----------------------------------------

 ### Useful Scripts
+[DriftSimulator.R](http://beissingerlab.github.io/docs/DriftSimulator.R) is an R function for conducting simulations of genetic drift at a single locus.
+Initial frequency, number of generations, and population demographics can all be manipulated, and plotting is simple.
+Documentation is in the header of the file.
+Load into R with "source()", or by copy-pasting the text of the script.

+[DriftSimulatorWithBottlenecks.R](http://beissingerlab.github.io/docs/DriftSimulatorWithBottlenecks.R) is very similar to the above R function for conducting simulations of genetic drift at a single locus, but also enables the user to specify a bottleneck event.
+Documentation is in the header of the file.
+Load into R with "source()", or by copy-pasting the text of the script.

 [VectorFst.R](http://beissingerlab.github.io/docs/vectorFst.R) is a simple R function that can be used to calculate locus-by-locus \\(F_{ST}\\) values from allele frequency data.
 Basic documentation is included in the header of the file.
 Load into R with "source()", or by copy-pasting the text of the script.